melka/mk06_lcd_mod/readme.md

 ### Introduction

 The [Weytec MK06](https://deskthority.net/wiki/Weytec_Mk06) is a keyboard designed and sold by Wey Technologies and manufactured by GMK.
-It's a trading keyboard that was introduced in and that has been declared as EOL (12/31/2020) by WEY Technologies.
+It's a trading keyboard that has been declared as EOL (12/31/2020) by WEY Technologies.

 Those keyboards have a proprietary protocol and connector and needed a controller box to plug them into a computer.
 The list price was around 2600$...
 Very specialized.